 “It’s a question of federalism — the states interfering with the president’s ability to do his job,” Adam Winkler, a professor of constitutional law at the University of California at Los Angeles School of Law, told VICE News.

-But that sentiment went largely ignored until Trump’s attorney Kasowitz resurrected it to defend the president against Zervos’ suit.
+But that sentiment went largely ignored until Trump's attorney, Kasowitz, resurrected it to defend the president against Zervos’ suit.
 If not dismissed, he argued in court on Dec.
 5, the lawsuit should at least be delayed until Trump leaves office.

-In three, maybe even seven years, however, witnesses could forget and evidence could be destroyed, Allred responded.
+In three, or maybe seven years, however, witnesses could forget and evidence could be destroyed, Allred responded.
 As part of the suit, Zervos is seeking all documents from Trump’s campaign that deal with any women who have alleged Trump touched them without permission.

 Trump also doesn’t “do his job 24 hours a day, seven days a week,” Allred said.
-“We can take a deposition down to Mar-a-Lago in between him going to play golf.”
+“We can take a deposition down to Mar-a-Lago in-between him going to play golf.”